An animal theme park

 Terre des Aigles

 This unique site, more than 18000 m2 in size, allows visitors to walk through a space in direct contact with the largest raptors on the planet.
 A real place where they can fly, reproduce and enrich their behaviour thanks to the numerous interactions between the 14 different species.
-Once a day you can attend the parish, the famous time where the vultures but also eagles will meet and fight over the carcass that was brought to them.
+In the morning you can attend the parish, the famous time where the vultures but also eagles will meet and fight over the carcass that was brought to them.

 This aviary is under the constant study of biology students who will try to reveal the behaviour of our birds in the unique space.